vladbularca/edgeR-RNAseq-Differential-Expression/README.md

 Software and Tools Used:

-STAR: Read alignment to reference genome
+-STAR: Read alignment to reference genome
-SAMtools: Processing and manipulation of alignment files Subread (featureCounts): Gene expression quantification edgeR (RStudio): Differential expression analysis and statistical modeling
+-SAMtools: Processing and manipulation of alignment files -Subread (featureCounts): Gene expression quantification -edgeR (RStudio): Differential expression analysis and statistical modeling

 ## Workflow Overview:

-Data Preparation: Retrieve RNA-Seq data and preprocess FASTQ files Sequence Alignment: Align reads to the reference genome with STAR, followed by BAM file processing using SAMtools Gene Quantification: Use featureCounts to generate a count matrix for differential expression analysis
+-Data Preparation: Retrieve RNA-Seq data and preprocess FASTQ files -Sequence Alignment: Align reads to the reference genome with STAR, followed by BAM file processing using SAMtools -Gene Quantification: Use featureCounts to generate a count matrix for differential expression analysis

 Differential Expression Analysis:
 Filter low-expression genes